 The service provider should have solid knowledge and experience of working in the ECD education sector, and a proven track record of conducting due diligence studies.

 Contract award criteria

-Tshikululu welcomes proposals from Service Providers or consultants who meet the requirements set forth in these terms of reference.
-Proposals should include an introduction and a motivation on why they are qualified and capable to undertake and complete all aspects of project described in these terms of reference.
+Tshikululu welcomes proposals from service providers or consultants who meet the requirements set forth in these terms of reference.
+Proposals should include an introduction and a motivation on why they are qualified and capable to undertake and complete all aspects of the project described in these terms of reference.

 Proposals will be assessed against the following criteria:

 - Relevance of the proposal, the challenges to be addressed